decorating advice window treatments

 Dear Rhonda:

 I have a large room that I call my wicker room.
 This room has a picture window, a medium size window and a sliding glass door.
-So far I have vinyl vertical blinds The furniture, as you probably already guessed, is wicker.
+So far I have vinyl vertical blinds and the furniture, as you probably already guessed, is wicker.
 The walls are a light mint green with white wood work.
 My dilemma is what type of fabric window treatments should I use.
 I really like the swag look but I am having trouble siding the mechanical bar that operates the vertical veins.
-I also don't know what color should I go with.
+I also don’t know what color should I go with.
 The cushions of the wicker furniture is a bold floral print.
 Should I bring out some color in that or maybe white soft sheer material or not scarf style at all.
 What suggestions do you have.
-I am so frustrated that I want to quit which isn't my nature.
+I am so frustrated that I want to quit which isn’t my nature.
 Everyone in the world has suggestions which is causing a bunch of confusion!
 HELP!!!

 My suggestion is a small valance with side panels.
 It covers the vertical veins when they are opened but softens the window entirely.
 I would either use a light beige or white color pulled from the floral print or a mint green the same as the wall color.
 And by all means, don't get stressed.
 Picture how much you are going to enjoy your beautiful finished room, gain your strength from there.
 Can I come over for some tea?
 Have fun decorating!